MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

   - **Analytics**: Supports advanced analytics and machine learning with built-in integration for services like Azure Machine Learning and Power BI.

-- **Monitoring and Optimization**: Leverage [Azure Monitor](/azure/azure-monitor/overview) to track performance, identify issues, and optimize the analytics workload, ensuring high availability and reliability.
+- **Monitoring and Optimization**: Use [Azure Monitor](/azure/azure-monitor/overview) to track performance, identify issues, and optimize the analytics workload, ensuring high availability and reliability.

   - **Data Collection**: Gathers metrics and logs from various sources, including Azure resources, applications, and the operating system.